ChrisLGardner/AzurePipelinesDeploymentGroups/Extension/readme.md

 * Password: Password of the local admin account.
 * Protocol: Protocol to use for connecting with the machines.
 Defaults to HTTP.
 * Test Certificate: Indicates whether the certificate on the HTTPS endpoint is a test certificate, such as self signed.

+*Note*: The task requires access to the build/release agent's OAuth token to ensure that the newly deployed Deployment Group agent has successfully joined the target group and is showing as online.